ValeriiKoniushenko/VaKon2D/README.md

 - Improve working with lightning:
     - Give an ability to create different types of lighting: global, point
     - Working with gamma and post-processing
-- Pick up all the best things from an SFML(and plugins to it) in one Engine(VaKon2D)
+- Pick up all the best things from an SFML(and plugins to it) in the one Engine(VaKon2D)
 - Easy working with se\deserializing of game data
 - Adding an ability to integrate own DLC to a game
 - Supporting of all new compilers: GCC, G++, Clang, MSVC